 EDUC 500 Online Orientation (0) Required during the first semester of enrollment in some programs; acclimates students to Blackboard, the platform off which online classes are launched.

 EFND 530 Foundations in Education for Transitioning Professionals (3) Understand the historical, philosophical, and sociological foundations underlying the role, development and organization of public education in the United States.
 Attention will be given to the legal status of teachers and students, including federal and state laws e.g. SOLs; child abuse regulations.
-The concept of school as an organization /culture and contemporary issues in education are included.
+The concept of school as an organization/culture and contemporary issues in education e.g. language acquisition, reading across the curriculum, and teaching children whose first language is not English are included.
 School / family communications and ways of involving families in student learning are explored.

 EFND 531 Exploring the Curriculum (3) Understand the presuppositions of worldviews and then examine content for evidence of different worldviews.
 Integrate character principles into the school environment and curriculum.
 Examine curriculum content and its relationship to cognitive development as a tool for designing instruction to promote higher-level thinking.

-EFND 533 Teaching Students Effectively (3) Focus on classification and sequencing learning outcomes.
-Review the principles of learning, the application of skills in discipline-specific methodology, communication processes, selection and use of resources, including media and technology.
-Examine the relationships among assessment, instruction, and monitoring student progress.
+EFND 533 Teaching Students Effectively (3) Focus on classification and sequencing learning outcomes, and the differentiation of instruction.
+Review the principles of learning, the application of skills in discipline-specific methodology, communication processes, reading in the content areas, selection and use of resources, including media and technology.
+Examine the relationships among assessment, instruction, and measuring and documenting individual student progress.